Greetings, gentle patron!

 Another common pattern is illustrated towards the bottom centre of the grid.
 We have determined two of the three drawn sides of the “3” square we worked on earlier.
 Could the third drawn side be on the right of that square?

 If we did draw that path segment, we would then be required to X out the two nearby sides of the lower “3” square, violating the three-segment quota for that square.
-The pattern here is that a path approaching the corner of a “3” square mayn't turn away from that square.
+The pattern here is that a path approaching the corner of a “3” square mayn't turn

 We can thus place an X on the left side of the upper “3”, thereby forcing us to draw its third path segment on the one remaining edge.